 Benefits of Online College

-Online college allows you to attend your courses remotely and earn a reputable degree from the comfort of your own residence, coffee shop, or local library.
-But as an undocumented student, finding the right online college can offer a few additional advantages that are worth considering, including:
+Online college allows you to attend courses remotely and earn a reputable degree from the comfort of your own residence or the local coffee shop or library.
+For an undocumented student, finding the right online college can offer a few additional advantages that are worth considering, including:

-- If you live in a state that has greater restrictions around your ability to apply to or access schools, one solution is to apply to an online college based in a different state.
-The same is true if you live in an area — urban, rural, or border-region — with limited higher education options.
+If you live in a state that restricts your ability to apply to or access schools, you can apply to an online college based in a different state.
+The same is true if you live in an area with limited higher education options.

-- It’s also a good way to dip your toe into higher education without being immersed in campus life and all its related cultural and linguistic challenges.
-Online college gives you an opportunity to focus exclusively on your education and your pursuit of a degree.
+Online college is a good way to dip your toe into higher education without being immersed in campus life and all its related cultural and linguistic challenges.
+Online college gives you an opportunity to focus exclusively on your education and earning a degree.

-- Online college can help to counteract the absence of federal financial aid (and the absence of state aid, depending on where you live) for undocumented students.
-Traditional college campuses come with meal plans, housing options, and expensive amenities.
-Students bear the brunt of these costs.
-Most online colleges dispense with these costs, providing you with leaner and more cost-effective learning options.
-This means that online college offers a number of different paths to an education, credits and degrees at a fraction of the cost of a traditional college.
-In fact, below, we’ll explore a few ways that you can receive an online education tuition-free, and in some cases, free of charges altogether.
+Online college can help to counteract the absence of federal financial aid (and state aid, depending on where you live) for undocumented students.
+Traditional college campus experiences come with meal plans, dorms, and expensive amenities, and students bear the brunt of these costs.
+Online colleges often dispense with these costs, providing you with leaner and more cost-effective learning options.
+Below, we’ll explore a few ways that you can receive an online education tuition-free, and in some cases, free of charges altogether.

-These unique qualities make online college an attractive avenue for undocumented students facing any combination of legal, practical, and financial challenges.
-With shifting laws and policies presenting an increasingly uncertain outlook for undocumented students, the ability to attend an online college from anywhere in the United States is becoming an ever-more appealing option.
+These unique qualities make online college an attractive avenue for undocumented students facing legal, practical, and financial challenges.
+With shifting laws and policies presenting an increasingly uncertain outlook for undocumented students pursing higher education, online college can be a safe, cost-effective option.

-And because the cost of college will most definitely be a factor if you aren’t eligible for federal financial aid, check out The 50 Most Affordable Online Colleges for Bachelor’s Degrees.
+And because the cost of college is always a factor, check out the Most Affordable Online Colleges for Bachelor’s Degrees.

 Unique Online Opportunities

-Because many undocumented students lack access to federal financial aid and in-state tuition discounts, finding affordable ways to earn a quality education and degree can be challenging.
-A number of tuition-free online schools have emerged to help you confront this challenge.
-While tuition-free schools may not necessarily be entirely free of charge, the tuition itself is free.
-This means that other fees and expenses can be funded at a lower cost, creating greater access for students with financial and practical challenges
+Because undocumented students usually lack access to federal financial aid — and sometimes in-state tuition discounts, too — finding affordable ways to pursue a degree can be challenging.
+Luckily, there are a number of online schools that offer tuition-free programs.
+These schools are usually not entirely free of charge, but the tuition itself is free.
+This means that students still pay other fees and expenses, but the overall cost is lower, creating greater access for students with financial and practical challenges

 Innovative Online Models

-- This group oversees a program called Freshman Year for Free, in which students can choose tuition-free online courses from a catalog of more than 40 core college first-year subjects.
-Participating professors from leading universities instruct in courses that qualify for traditional academic credits at over 2,900 colleges and universities.
-This is an excellent point of entry for undocumented students who are looking to get a foot in the academic door.
-And because Modern States gives you access to valid college credits, this program could put you in a good position to transfer to a two- or four-year program when ready.
+Modern States oversees a program called Freshman Year for Free, in which students can choose tuition-free online courses from a catalog of more than 40 core college first-year subjects.
+Participating professors from leading universities instruct courses that qualify student to take CLEP exams and earn traditional academic credits accepted by over 2,900 colleges and universities.
+This is an excellent point of entry for undocumented students looking to get a foot in the academic door.
+Credits earned through this program could put you in a good position to transfer into a two- or four-year program down the line.

-- MOOC’ are an option if you’re greatest priority is to gain subject-specific education that you may be able to apply in a practical, professional or complimentary educational setting.
-MOOCs may be offered by a wide spectrum of institutions, from exclusively online colleges and traditional universities to private companies and consumer research groups.
-In most cases, you may earn a certification, but you will rarely earn academic credits without already being enrolled in the university sponsoring your course.
+If your greatest priority is to gain a subject-specific education that you can apply in a practical, professional, or complimentary educational setting, MOOCs can meet your needs.
+MOOCs are offered by a wide spectrum of institutions, from exclusively online colleges and traditional universities to private companies and consumer research groups.
+In most cases, you can earn a certification, though you will rarely earn academic credits without already being enrolled in the university sponsoring your course.
 This also means that MOOCs are not a direct route to a degree.

 However, MOOCs are a great way to access instruction, materials, and a community of other learners in an area of that interests you.
 MOOCs are usually loosely organized and self-paced, which means you’ll be in control of your level of involvement.
-But for either a nominal fee or no cost at all, you will have a chance to learn a subject or subjects in greater detail.
-This could have practical applications in preparing for further education, a job, or a career.
-And the best part of MOOCs is that you usually have almost nothing to lose by checking one out!
+For either a nominal fee or no cost at all, you will have a chance to learn skills or subjects that could have practical applications during your education, in a job, or for a career.

-Community College is another great and affordable option for undocumented students.
-Community Colleges are public two-year institutions, typically conferring associate degrees and often ranking among the most affordable ways to access a college degree.
-An associate degree can be a point of entry into a wide range of careers or it could be a cost-effective way to accumulate credits before transferring to a four-year college and earning a bachelor’s degree.
+Community college is another affordable option for undocumented students.
+Community colleges are public two-year institutions, typically conferring associate degrees and often ranking among the most affordable ways to access a college education.
+An associate degree can be a point of entry into a wide range of careers or a cost-effective way to accumulate credits before transferring to a four-year college to earn a bachelor’s degree.

-For a look at your options, check out The 50 Best Community Colleges in the United States.
+For a closer look at your options, check out the Best Community Colleges in the United States.